aimanecouissi/magento2-module-hyva-boxicons/README.md

 <?= $boxiconsBrands->githubHtml('w-4 h-4', 16, 16, ['aria-label' => 'GitHub']) ?>
 ```

-The available methods are generated from the SVG filenames and documented in the PHPDoc on each view model, so your IDE can autocomplete them.
+Methods are generated from SVG filenames and fully documented via PHPDoc on each view model, so your IDE can autocomplete them.

 ### In CMS content

-The module registers three icon prefixes for Hyvä `SvgIcons` (`boxicons-solid`, `boxicons-outline`, and `boxicons-brands`).
-You can use Boxicons directly in CMS pages, blocks, and widgets:
+The module registers three icon prefixes for Hyvä `SvgIcons`: `boxicons-solid`, `boxicons-outline`, and `boxicons-brands`.
+Icons can be used directly in CMS pages, blocks, and widgets:
 ```txt
 {{icon "boxicons-solid/home" classes="inline-block w-6 h-6" width=24 height=24}}
 {{icon "boxicons-outline/search" classes="inline-block w-5 h-5" width=20 height=20}}